 About SOAP and Web Services

 InterSystems IRIS® provides support for SOAP 1.1 and 1.2 (Simple Object Access Protocol).
-This support is easy to use, efficient, and fully compatible with the SOAP specification.
-This support is built into InterSystems IRIS and is available on every platform supported by InterSystems IRIS.
-Using InterSystems IRIS SOAP support, you can do the following:
+Using this support, you can do the following:

 Add a web service to a production to provide a SOAP-enabled front end to the production.
 Client applications can invoke this production web service by using the SOAP protocol.
 Such methods can be discovered and invoked by other SOAP-aware applications.
 InterSystems IRIS runs SOAP methods directly within the database; the execution is highly efficient.